Mirror-Prismals/Mida/README.md

 ## Advanced Mida: Classical Concurrency
 Inspired by classical concurrency primitives like barriers and joins, Mida introduces a clean symbolic solution in the Fence Operator.
 The |||| operator is used to block a return until multiple required symbols have been emitted.
 This allows coordination of symbolic events without the need for threading, scheduling, or manual dependency tracking.
 ### The Fence Operator: `||||`
-In Mida, the fence operator
+In Mida, the fence operator is used like so:
 ```
 d str "Chef"(
   $f chop @ (^| ^| ^|) ^*~> chopped,